mosajjal/potash/README.md

 To generate a new vptree file, follow these steps:

-Download the `abuse.ch` input as a CSV file named `download.csv` and save it in the same directory as the binary.
+Download and unzip the `abuse.ch` input from [here](https://bazaar.abuse.ch/export/csv/full/) as a CSV file named `download.csv` and save it in the same directory as the binary.
 Run the binary using the following command: `./potash generate -c download.csv` The vptree file will be created in the same directory as the binary (`./tree.gob` by default)